johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

    Both puzzles have the same solution:
    	What replicates human memes is creativity.
 (JA: "Learning is a creative act")
 	While it was evolving, creativity was used to replicate memes.
-	So at first creativity was used to aquire existing knowledge, not to create new knowledge.
-But b/c the mechanism to do both things is the same, so gaining the ability to aquire existing knowledge automatically selects for the abilitiy to create new knowledge.
+	So at first creativity was used to acquire existing knowledge, not to create new knowledge.
+But b/c the mechanism to do both things is the same, so gaining the ability to acquire existing knowledge automatically selects for the ability to create new knowledge.

-- Someone trying to aquire a meme from someone else has the same challenge as a scientist.
-Both are trying to discover an hidden explanatino.
+- Someone trying to acquire a meme from someone else has the same challenge as a scientist.
+Both are trying to discover an hidden explanation.
 For one it is in the mind of another person, for the other it is a law of nature.
-Desciphering the underlying theory of the meme from the observed behavior involved the same jump/creativity as when developing new scientiific knowledge.
+Deciphering the underlying theory of the meme from the observed behavior involved the same jump/creativity as when developing new scientific knowledge.

 - Paradoxically it requires creativity to thrive in a static society -- one that explicitly suppresses creative acts.
 It requires the creativity to be less innovative than other people.